 Opening mail that is not directly or jointly addressed to you is considered punishable by federal law.
 Under 18 U.S. Code § 1702, opening another person’s mail with the intent to pry into their business is punishable with a fine or up to a five-year prison sentence.
 Without your spouse’s explicit consent, you should not open communications such as their mail.
 Charges of Obstruction of Correspondence may be filed against you, depending on how you intercepted and stored the mail.

-Gaining unauthorized access to your spouse’s email, or other social media accounts and changing the password to lock them out of their account can also result in criminal charges.
+Gaining unauthorized access to your spouse’s email or other social media accounts and changing the password to lock them out of their account can also result in criminal charges.
 You may face felony charges under the Wiretap Act of the Electronic Communications Privacy Act of 1986 or under the New York laws for Unauthorized use of a computer (N.Y.
 Penal Law § 156.05) or other related cybercrime charges.

 Information Discovery and Illegal Evidence

-Obtaining the legal documents for you to gain the information you desire may take some time and you might be tempted to take matters into your own hands.
+Obtaining the legal documents for you to gain the information you desire may take some time, and you might be tempted to take matters into your own hands.
 Still, even if you do get incriminating information about your spouse through opening their mail, the court may not admit evidence obtained illegally in your divorce case.
 It is important to seek a qualified attorney’s advice and refrain from doing anything that can jeopardize your case.

 Overall Impact on the Tone of the Divorce Case